What is Weber Smokey Mountain?

 That’s all there is to it!
 You may now effortlessly smoke and grill as much as you like.

 Pro-Tip: Did you know you can also grill fruit?
 Grill stone fruit such as mangoes and peaches for a light and refreshing dessert after all that meat.
 Sear them in halves until the surface is caramelized.
 Impress your guests by serving with a sprinkle of honey!

 What are the Advantages of Going with a Weber Bullet Smoker?

 Smoked meats and other foods turn out fabulous on the Smokey Mountain Outdoor Cooker.
-The smoker units (the traditional 18.5 inch and the new 22.5 inch) are well designed with good heat and smoke flow.
+The smoker units (the standard 18.5 inches and the new 22.5 inches) are well designed with good heat and smoke flow.
 Foods come out cooked evenly and with lots of outdoor smoked flavor.

 Any Disadvantages with the Bullet Smoker by Weber?